git-bug/git-bug/doc/md/git-bug_bridge_token_add.md

 ## git-bug bridge token add

-Create and store a new token
+Store a new token

 ### Synopsis

-Create and store a new token
+Store a new token

 ```
 git-bug bridge token add [flags]